Yes, you can

 Further detail and analysis of the outcome of the survey are as follows:

 (i) Majority of the respondents mentioned that family is most important to them followed by relations (relatives or relationships).
 It shows that marketing communication leveraging family, family values and relationship themes would have an “emotional connect” with South Asians with a greater possibility of striking a chord with them.
 Based on this survey, as South Asians are family oriented, they would mostly move together and could be reached at family events and melas in large numbers.
 Furthermore, it could be safely deducted that word-of mouth publicity will be effective in South Asian market segment.
-Read the rest of this entry »
+Read more of this post

 Why this Blog?